raneameya/navgraha/tasklist.md

     - ~~Group tabs as natal vs tajaka.
 So natal dasa and natal chart should be in one tab.
 Similarly for the tajaka chart (and the future tajaka dasa)~~
     - ~~viewport dimensions so that outputs can react to dimensions where default scaling isn't good enough~~
     - ~~Clean dasa UI~~
+    - Move some selectables from input to a new config tab. e.g. ayanamsa, chart style
+- Timeline
+    - Visualisation - annual timeline of retrogression, direct & stationary motion for all planets
 - Yogas
     - Use BV Raman's 300 yogas as a reference
 - Divisional charts